 Free Tax Preparation Services

-The Volunteer Income Tax Assistance Program, or VITA, is a community of volunteers who provide tax preparation services for people earning $49,000 or less.
+The Volunteer Income Tax Assistance Program, or VITA, is a community of volunteers who provide tax preparation services for people earning $52,000 or less.
 VITA will help you prepare your tax return, and most will file your tax returns electronically.
 You can find a local VITA site by calling toll-free 1-800-906-9887.
-You can also find a list of some VITA locations on the IRS.gov Web site.
+You can also find a list of some VITA locations on the Treasury Department's Web site.
 VITA is funded partly by grants from the IRS.

 The Armed Forces Tax Council provides free tax preparation assistance for military personnel and is a part of the IRS-funded VITA program.
 Volunteers are especially trained in tax issues frequently encountered by people who work for the Air Force, Army, Navy, Marine Corps, and the Coast Guard.
-You can locate an Armed Forces Tax Council VITA site on Military OneSource.
+You can learn more about tax services provided and about the military-based Volunteer Income Tax Assistance program on Military OneSource.
 For people who want to prepare their own return, Military One Source provides free access to H&R Block At Home where you can file your federal return and up to three state tax returns at no charge.
 You can also speak to a tax advisor at no charge by calling the Military OneSource Tax Hotline at 1-800-730-3802.

 Tax Counseling for the Elderly provides free tax preparation for people age 60 or older, and like the VITA program is funded in part by grants from the IRS.
-You can find a Tax Counseling for the Elderly location by calling the IRS general hotline, toll-free, at 1-800-829-1040.
+You can find a Tax Counseling for the Elderly location by calling, toll-free, 1-888-227-7669.

 Tax-Aide from AARP provides free tax preparation for people and are operated very similiarly to the VITA and Tax Counseling for the Elderly.
 You can find a local Tax-Aide site by calling, toll-free, 1-888-227-7669 or by visiting AARP.org/taxaide.